Skip to main content

 Scope Design Hub · App redesign · Design system

-App store rating 2.64 From one of the worst-rated apps in its category to a product users recommended.
+2.64 App store rating From worst-rated in its category to recommended.

-Connection success 8396% Charger-to-app reliability — the most common complaint, resolved.
+8396% Connection success The most common complaint, resolved.

 The consumer app had a 2.6-star rating.
 The Business Portal was actively avoided by fleet operators.
 The charger HMI was designed from scratch every time a new hardware model shipped.
 None of these were interface problems in isolation.
 They were the visible symptoms of a deeper issue: design had no seat at the table, no shared methodology, and no way to scale.